The Best of Both Worlds

 - Special early admission pre-med and pre-law programs

-In 2016, the middle 50 percent of students in the South Carolina Honors College had an SAT score between 1450-1520, or an ACT composite score between 31-33.
-On average, students admitted to the Honors College were in the top four percent of their high school class and had an average weighted GPA of 4.65.
+The middle 50 percent of students in the South Carolina Honors College had an SAT score between 1410-1520* or an ACT composite score between 32-34*.
+On average, students admitted to the Honors College were in the top four percent of their high school class and had an average weighted GPA of 4.77.

-- Fully completed general USC admissions application, preferably by the October 15, 2017 Early Answer Deadline.
+- Submitted general UofSC admissions application, preferably by the October 15, early action deadline.

 - Resume (optional, but highly recommended)

-4. The first round of Honors College admissions notifications will be mailed in late December.
-If you do not receive a decision at that time, you will receive one in mid-February.
-All students will receive a final Honors College admissions decision by mid-February.
+5. Honors College admissions notifications will be issued by mid-February.
 Official notifications are sent via email, using the address from your admissions application.

-6. Merit scholarships awarded through the Admissions Office will be released by early March of 2018.
-Scholarship decisions cannot be relayed via telephone.
+7. Merit scholarships awarded through the Admissions Office will be released by mid-March.

 We want to hear from you if you have questions or concerns.
 Email us at firstname.lastname@example.org or call 803-777-7700.